protocol/launchpad/content/en/curriculum/filecoin/introduction/index.md

 #### IPFS & Filecoin: The Building Blocks of an Open, Decentralized Web | Ally Haire

-In this talk by DeveloperAlly, get a quick overview of the history of IPFS and Filecoin, information about the organizations today, and gives an intro about why Filecoin exists, how it’s connected to IPFS, and the basics of how it works to provide a decentralized and reliable storage system.
+In this talk by DeveloperAlly from July of 2002, get a quick overview of the technological basics of IPFS and Filecoin, an intro about why Filecoin exists, how it’s connected to IPFS, and the basics of how it works to provide a decentralized and reliable storage system.

+{{< youtube XZqhfE1mJ_k >}}

 ### A New Storage Model

 The internet that we are all familiar with, we rely on large, centralized companies to store our data and make it available to the websites, online stores, email servers, and other services that make up the internet.
 With the Filecoin economy, you have a network of smaller storage providers you can leverage to make storage deals, and back up data on several different servers.

-Because data is content addresses with CIDs, instead of location-addressed with URLs, it is possible for anyone to be able to host that data, and solving some problems that come along with a single entity owning content, such as censorship and single ownership of data that is intended to be freely available, overall making a network that is more resilient.
+Because data on Filecion is content addresses with CIDs, instead of location-addressed with URLs, it is possible for anyone to be able to host that data.
+With the Filecoin network, those who are storing data have the ability to control the permanence of your data, along with flexibility to choose who will store that data.

+This model solves many problems that come along with a single entity owning content, such as censorship and single ownership of data that is intended to be freely available, overall making a network that is more resilient.

-#### Introduction to IPFS and Filecoin | Discording
+#### Introduction to IPFS and Filecoin | Discordian

-In this video, Discordian gives an overview of the key features and differences between the IPFS and Filecoin networks, and explains the special value the Filecoin adds, and reviews some of the technology and tools you can use to build on the Filecoin and IPFS networks.
+In this video from March of 2022, Discordian gives an overview of the key features and differences between the IPFS and Filecoin networks, and explains the special value the Filecoin adds, and reviews some of the technology and tools you can use to build on the Filecoin and IPFS networks.

+{{< youtube 5-0_DqXGY-M >}}

 ## The Filecoin Economy